grafana/agent/docs/sources/flow/setup/start-agent.md

 Grafana Agent automatically runs when the system starts.

-(Optional) Verify that the service is running:
+Optional: Verify that the service is running:

 ```shell
 brew services info grafana-agent-flow